zulualphatango/brainstorming/README.md

       are the cables connected in a way that relay circuits are recognizable? it might be easier to make it a one stage supervised classification task, the input is of phase one and two and the output is isWrong TRUE/FALSE, further search is required

+personal notes:
+try 60,70,80,90,95 percent accuracies, take in account false positives/negatives this is a proof of concept only, thus not the photos of real equiqment, but for phase two a trial pad with male-male cables is used, for phase two maybe replicas